duc43836/FindingLanes/README.md

 ## Usage
 ---

-There is to ways to runthe code:
+There is to ways two runthe code:

 Either open the junyper notebook in the project directory